Using Vinegar For Cleaning Around Your Home

 Freshen and clean your automatic coffee maker by filling the reservoir with vinegar and running it through a brewing cycle.
 Follow this up by running a rinse cycle of water.

-Boiling a solution of one-fourth cup of white vinegar and 1 cup of water inside the microwave will help clean and deodorize your microwave.
+Boiling a solution of one-fourth cup of white vinegar and one cup of water inside the microwave will help clean and deodorize your microwave.
 The moisture from the boiling solution will loosen the splattered food and make it much easier to remove with a soft cloth or sponge.

 Forget about using the window cleaners from the stores.
 The cheapest and most effective way to clean windows is to combine half water and half vinegar.
 Put it in a mister, and spray it on the windows.
 Dry the window with a soft, lint-free cloth.
 Your windows will sparkle and be streak-free.

 Remove stubborn toilet bowl stains by spraying them with vinegar.
 Use a little elbow grease and the stains will come off.
-You can also add 3 cups to your bowl to help deodorize it.
+You can also add three cups to your bowl to help deodorize it.
 Let it sit for one-half hour and flush for a fresh-smelling bowl.

 Do you have baby clothes that aren’t as clean and soft as they used to be?
 Add one cup of vinegar to the rinse cycle of the load the next time you wash.
 It will help break down uric acid and soapy residue.
 Clothes will come out soft and fresh.